-Ingredient Original IDLH Revised IDLH

-nitrogen Not Available Not Available

 Occupational Exposure Banding

-Ingredient Occupational Exposure Band Rating Occupational Exposure Band Limit

-diethylene glycol E ≤ 0.1 ppm

-tris(2-chloroisopropyl)phosphate E ≤ 0.1 ppm

-Notes: Occupational exposure banding is a process of assigning chemicals into adverse health outcomes associated with exposure.
-The output of this pr range of exposure concentrations that are expected to protect worker here. ocess is an occupational exposure band (OEB), which corresponds to a
+Ingredient Occupational Exposure Band Rating Occupational Exposure Band Limit diethylene glycol Е ≤ 0.1 ppm tris(2-chloroisopropyl)phosphate E ≤ 0.1 ppm Notes: Occupational exposure banding is a process of assigning chemicals into specific categories or bands based on a chemical's potency and the adverse health outcomes associated with exposure.
+The output of this process is an occupational exposure band (OEB), which corresponds to a range of exposure concentrations that are expected to protect worker health.